 Types of Illness Related to Vaping

-- Acute eosinophilic pneumonia which is caused by a buildup of white blood cells in the lungs due to inflammatory or immune response
+- Acute eosinophilic pneumonia, which is caused by a buildup of white blood cells in the lungs due to inflammatory or immune response;

-- Bacterial pneumonia due to severe respiratory infection
+- Bacterial pneumonia due to severe respiratory infection.

-Patients or health professionals have also reported cases of “blistered lung”.
-When severe, pneumonia or lung injury may lead to lung collapse or respiratory failure and require the patient be placed in a medically induced coma and/or on life support.
+Patients or health professionals have also reported cases of “blistered lung.”
+When severe, pneumonia or lung injury may lead to lung collapse or respiratory failure and require the patient to be placed in a medically induced coma and/or on life support.
 In at least six cases, patients have died due to their lung injury.

 Vape-related Lung Injury Lawsuits